the-ai-pilots/ai-inference-stack/README.md

 ## **Overview**

-This project is a single-page web application designed to help developers and machine learning engineers estimate the memory requirements for running Large Language Models (LLMs) and find the most cost-optimized Amazon EC2 instances for their workloads.
+This project is to help developers and machine learning engineers estimate the memory requirements for running Large Language Models (LLMs) and find the most cost-optimized Amazon EC2 instances for their workloads.

 The calculator takes key model and workload characteristics as input—such as model size, precision, and task (inference or training)—to provide tailored, price-aware instance recommendations.